Storyblok Raises $80M Series C - Read News

 Traditional CMS

-Section titled Decoupled / Headless CMS Decoupled / Headless CMS
+Decoupled / Headless CMS

 A headless CMS has its front-end part removed, and what still remains is content delivery via an API or static content files, some would also name those content management systems "API driven CMS".
 Its focus is just on storing and delivering the content, and provide some kind of CRUD part.
 This means that the content of a headless CMS can be used on a website, an app, a wearable device or even your new high-end toaster.